kolan72/ExpressValidator/src/ExpressValidator/docs/NuGet.md

 		.ChildRules((v) => v.RuleFor(o => o.PercentValue1).InclusiveBetween(0, 100)),
 	nameof(obj));
 ```
 The `QuickValidator` also provides a `ValidateAsync` method for asynchronous validation.
+It is also tolerant of `null` values, i.e., it avoids exceptions when the input is null.

 ## Nuances Of Using The Library